 All students will be required to complete one designated ConnCourse for graduation.
 This course should be completed within the first two years of study.
 Transfer students entering Connecticut College with 56 credits or more are exempt from this requirement.

 In ConnCourses, students connect areas of the liberal arts and explore different modes of thinking.
 ConnCourses cultivates and encourages an integrative approach to learning and problem-solving.
 In addition, these courses help students develop fundamental skills that can be applied throughout their studies, instilling deep intellectual curiosity and a desire for lifelong learning.

 Each Integrative Pathway consists of four principal components:

 - Thematic Inquiry: Every student must take a designated course that presents the theme and provides an overview of the Pathway.
 In this course, students will develop an animating question, begin to select courses that connect to the question and begin to consider an off-campus experience.

-- Curricular Itinerary: These three courses, taken in a variety of departments and disciplines, allow students to explore the theme of the Pathway in light of their animating questions.
-(See the links below to specific Pathways for a list of possible Curricular Itinerary courses.)
+- Pathway Courses: These three courses, taken in a variety of departments and disciplines, allow students to explore the theme of the Pathway in light of their animating questions.
+(See the links below to specific Pathways for a list of possible courses.)

-- Global/Local Engagement: Each Pathway requires students to pursue purposeful engagement in a local or international context, such as study away, an internship, or community-based learning.
+- Global/Local Engagement: Each Pathway requires students to pursue purposeful engagement in a local or international context, such as study away, an internship or community partnership.